ivy-tech-mjovanovich/265-code-test-sandbox/README.md

 Answer the following questions:

 - What is the percentage difference in the average time between the two implementations?
-You may use the following formula to calculate the percentage difference: `((average_time_1 - average_time_2) / average_time_1) * 100`.
+You may use the following formula to calculate the percentage difference: `((original_time - optimized_time) / original_time) * 100`.
+Perform this calculation for both your n=1 and n=1000 scenarios.
 - Express this difference verbally, e.g. "Implementation x is 10% faster/slower than Implementation x."
 - Is there greater variation in the average time with the smaller or larger number of tests?
 What does this tell you about how sample size affects the reliability of performance measurements?